How much does an AC condenser cost to replace?

 Condenser fan motor repair

 Replacing a condenser fan motor costs $200 to $700 if not under warranty.
-Common signs the condenser fan motor is not working are longer cooling time, increased utility bills, or loud noises from the outdoor condenser unit.
+Common signs of a faulty condenser fan motor include:

 Cleaning dirty AC components

-Cleaning AC coils costs $100 to $400 on average.
+AC coil cleaning costs $100 to $400 for evaporator coils and $75 to $230 for condenser coils.
 AC coils need annual cleaning to maintain efficiency and reduce utility costs.
 Hire an HVAC technician to clean the AC as the evaporator and condenser coil fins are fragile.

 HVAC duct cleaning costs $200 to $800.
-Cleaning the ducts extends the HVAC system's life and provides better, healthier indoor air quality.
+Cleaning the ducts extends the HVAC system's life and improves indoor air quality.

 Air conditioner compressor repair

-Replacing an AC compressor costs $1,300 to $2,500 if not under warranty or $600 to $1,200 for labor if under warranty.
+AC compressor replacement costs $1,300 to $2,500 if not under warranty or $600 to $1,200 for labor if under warranty.
 Air conditioner compressors cannot be repaired on-site and must be replaced instead.

 Central AC condenser capacitor repair

-Replacing an AC condenser capacitor costs $100 to $250 on average, including parts and labor.
+Replacing an AC condenser capacitor costs $100 to $250, including parts and labor.
 Replacing the capacitor is the only option when it fails.
-A humming condensing unit or the condenser fan not spinning when the AC system is on may indicate a failed capacitor.
+Signs of a failed capacitor include a humming condensing unit or the condenser fan not spinning when the AC system is on.

 Other condenser repair costs by part